-PROPERTY NAME/ ADDRESS 0/1 2 3 4 5 6+ TOTAL POPULATION BR BR BR BR BR BR BR UNITS TYPE Othe Was this Property Made Available for Initial What was the Total Amount of MTW Funds Invested into the Property? --- -- --- ---
+PROPERTY NAME/ ADDRESS 0/1 2 3 4 5 6+ TOTAL POPULATION 'Population BR BR BR BR BR BR BR BR ON DATE OF TYPE' S Other 504 Accessible (Hearing/ Was this Property Made Available for Initial What was the Total Amount of MTW Funds Invested into the Property? --- -------------------------- --- ---

-G.4 Comparable Mix (by Family Size) - Local, Non-Traditional. onstrate compliance with the statutory requirement to continue serving a 'comparable mix" of families by family nat which would have been served without MTW, the MTW agency will provide the number of families occupying size to th nat which would have been served without MTW, the MTW agency will provide the number of families occupying
+G.4 Comparable Mix (by Family Size) - Local, Non-Traditional. onstrate compliance with the statutory requirement to continue serving a 'comparable mix" of families by family nat which would have been served without MTW, the MTW agency will provide the number of families occupying local, non-traditional units by household size for the most recently completed Fiscal Year in the provided table.